Teacher's Guide: Event Objects Notes

 Technicalities

-While the concepts and activities in the lesson are straightforward enough, keyboard inputs can be notoriously difficult to process in practice.
+While the concepts and activities in the lesson are straightforward enough, keyboard event objects can be notoriously difficult to process in practice.
 Many of the nuances of working with events trace to historical cross-browser (and cross-platform) differences between browsers.
 Admittedly, these differences have become less pronounced over time, but it is still an issue.
-A primary reason for adopting jQuery is that it frees coders from having to worry about the many cross-browser differences which would otherwise significanly complicated code.
+A primary reason for adopting jQuery is that it frees up coders from having to worry about the many cross-browser differences which would otherwise significanly complicate code.
 However, when it comes to keyboard events, jQuery is not a panacea.

 Over the years, the HTML specifications and the JavaScript langauge have continued to evolve, with some significant changes to keyboard events.
 A not-to-be-overlooked consequence of this evolution is that different sources for documentation on events will provide divergent and even conflicting approaches to working with events.
 Quite a few of the properties in event objects have been deprecated over time.

 A more far-reaching change is that the JavaScript keypress event itself is now deprecated.
-The upshot is that, while event bindings with the jQuery keydown
+The upshot is that, while event bindings with the Pencil Code keydown

 and keyup

-functions can be counted on to provide consistent results across systems, the same may not continue to be true for keypress
+functions (which internally use calls to jQuery event-event binding methods) can be counted on to provide consistent results across systems, the same may not continue to be true for keypress

 : per the the JQuery API, "as the keypress event isn't covered by any official specification, the actual behavior encountered when using it may differ across browsers, browser versions, and platforms."